 Barbados

 Barbados is a favored tourism destination and is considered one of the best Caribbean islands to retire.
-Though the island is small and the terrain doesn’t offer the scenic views of other destinations offering Caribbean tourism, its tourism sector is known for service excellence, and it has perfectly clean beaches and waters in coastal areas.
+Though the island is small and the terrain doesnโt offer the scenic views of other destinations in the region, it is headquarters of the Caribbean Tourism Organziation (CTO), its tourism sector is known for service excellence, and it has perfectly clean beaches and waters in coastal areas.

 Top attractions